 If you want to take a dip in the past, there is a very quiet and typical place, whose decor has remained completely unchanged since the Olympics of '56.
 Here you can almost always find a free table, even in the middle of August.
 It's the Bar "del Nano", a very picturesque place located on the road leading to the Ice Stadium.
 During the Christmas vacations it's closed, as if to emphasize its "local" nature.

-There are many other bars and clubs in Cortina, all very welcoming, such as the Bar "Dolomiti", the Bar "Becalen", the Bar "Arnika" or the Bob Bar.
+There are many other bars and clubs in Cortina, all very welcoming, such as the Bar Dolomiti, the Bar "Becalen", the Bar "Arnika" or, among those a little less central, the Bob Bar and the Bar Toto.

 The reason why we haven't deepened these last names is because, even if they also are cozy environments, they are not directly associated with party and revelry.
-Finally, there are all those names that we surely forgot to mention.
+Finally, there are some names that we surely forgot to mention.

 A glass of wine